A conservation based sanctuary for native wildlife

-Trowunna consists of several micro-habitats perfectly suited to unique native fauna, enabling us to provide a sanctuary for a wide range of Tasmanian native wildlife.
+Trowunna consists of several micro-habitats perfectly suited to unique native fauna, enabling us to provide a haven for a wide range of Tasmanian native wildlife.
 Trowunna is an integral part of the larger picture of wildlife in Tasmania.
-Centrally set amongst varying environments, Trowunna provides an oasis to transient and migratory wildlife looking to travel through what are, sometimes hostile environments.
+Centrally set amongst varying environments, Trowunna provides respite to transient and migratory wildlife looking to travel through what are, sometimes hostile environments.
 Our location is a crossroad where animals from alpine, forested, and coastal regions can meet and traverse across safely.

 The mixed sclerophyll forest is home to our Forester kangaroos, Bennetts wallabies, and pademelons, giving you the opportunity to see these wonderful macropods in their natural habitat.
 With natural ground cover and den sites for our free ranging wombats, you will feel like you are at one with nature amongst the trees.
 Be sure to keep your eyes out for flicking ears, as this is the best way to spot them as they blend into the bark and ground cover.

-Trowunna is such a wildlife sanctuary that native animals are naturally drawn to the park, with the knowledge that they are among friends.
+Trowunna is such a unique enviroment that native animals are naturally drawn to the sanctuary, with the knowledge that they are among friends.

-The park is situated on 65 acres of natural vegetation including giant eucalypts, acacias with kangaroos, pademelons, wallabies, potoroos and wombats roaming around the park at their leisure.
-Bird species that you can view include Goshawk, Falcon, Honey Eaters, Wrens and Rosella to name a few and all nest within the parks forest.
+The sanctuary is situated on 65 acres of natural vegetation including giant eucalypts, acacias with kangaroos, pademelons, wallabies, potoroos and wombats roaming around the sanctuary at their leisure.
+Bird species that you can view include Goshawk, Falcon, Honey Eaters, Wrens and Rosella to name a few and all nest within the sanctuary's forest.
 Other wildlife consists of quolls, bandicoot and bats mainly seen at night.

 Rescue and release